openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="Upgrading-the-software-version-of-a-cStor-volume"></a>Upgrading the software version of a cStor volume</h3>

 The steps are mentioned in Upgrade section.
 For upgrading cStorVolume, ensure that cStor Pool image is support this cStor volume image.
 It should also recommended to upgrade the corresponding pool before upgrading cStor volume.
-The steps for upgrading the cStor volume can be find from [here](/docs/next/upgrade.html).
+The steps for upgrading the cStor volume can be find from [here](/v140/docs/next/upgrade.html).

 <h3><a class="anchor" aria-hidden="true" id="Provisioning-sample-application-with-cstor"></a>Provisioning sample application with cStor</h3>

 Before provisioning an application ensure that all the below mentioned steps are carried out:

 <ol>
 <li>
-Ensure that the filesystem is mounted as per requirement.
+Ensure that the disk is not mounted on the Node and contains no filesystem.
-To know more about mount status <a href="/docs/next/faq.html#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume" target="_blank">click here</a>.
+To know more about disk mount status <a href="/v140/docs/next/faq.html#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume" target="_blank">click here</a>.
 </li>
 <li>
 <b>Create StoragePool</b> specifying the Blockdevices that are to be used.
-To know the detailed steps for creation of StoragePool <a href="/docs/next/ugcstor.html#creating-cStor-storage-pools" target="_blank">click here.</a>
+To know the detailed steps for creation of StoragePool <a href="/v140/docs/next/ugcstor.html#creating-cStor-storage-pools" target="_blank">click here.</a>
 The name specified under <b>metadata</b> in the <b>StoragePoolClaim</b> YAML needs to be mentioned in <b>StorageClass</b> YAML (in the next step).
 Using this StoragePool
- create StorageClass by referring <a href="/docs/next/ugcstor.html#creating-cStor-storage-class" target="_blank"> here</a>.
+ create StorageClass by referring <a href="/v140/docs/next/ugcstor.html#creating-cStor-storage-class" target="_blank"> here</a>.
 </li>
 <li>
 Once all the above actions have been successfully executed, You can deploy Busybox with cStor volume as follows:
 Copy the below spec into a file, say <b>demo-busybox-cstor.yaml</b> and update  <b>storageClassName</b>  to <b>openebs-sc-statefulset</b>.
 <br>

 ```
 apiVersion: apps/v1